kiselgra/c-mera/README.md

 # C-Mera
-C-Mera is a very simple source-to-source compiler that utilize Lisp's macro system for meta programming of C-like languages.
+C-Mera is a very simple source-to-source compiler that utilizes Lisp's macro system for meta programming of C-like languages.
 One of its main goals is to be easily extensible to other C-like languages and the different versions based on C-Mera's core illustrate that this is a simple process.